Mutesa-Cedric/react-swift-reveal/README.md

 # react-swift-reveal

-React-swiftReveal is a React component library and animation framework for animating elements as they enter the viewport.
+react-swift-reveal is a React component library and animation framework for animating elements as they enter the viewport.

 for more, check the [documentation](https://react-swift-reveal.vercel.app/)